randomman552/Drone-Build-Reporter/README.md

   - `gotify_token` the token from the gotify instance
   - `gotify_url` Url of the gotify instance, including scheme (e.g. `https://gotify.example.com`)
 - Discord
-  - `discord_webhook` The webhook to send the report tos
+  - `discord_webhook` The webhook to send the report to